RaduBratan/Atestat-Web-Radu/README.md

-This is a project for my highschool computer science certification.
+This is a project I created for my highschool computer science certification.